 Santa Maria Della Spina

-It is one of the smallest churches in Pisa which is located on the left bank of the Arno.
-It was once a small oratory sitting right on the river but the church suffered serious damages and, in 1871, it was pulled down stone by stone and then rebuilt higher up.
-When you are at the church, there is the western front that has two doorways and three distinctive gables, each with a small rose window.
-On the southern side of the church, a series of arches, including doorways and windows, and higher up, you can see a niche with figures of Christ and the Apostles.
+It is one of the smallest churches in Pisa, located on the left bank of the Arno.
+It was once a tiny oratory sitting on the river, but the church suffered severe damages, and in 1871, it was pulled down stone by stone and rebuilt higher up.
+At the church, there is the western front with two doorways and three distinctive gables, each with a small rose window.
+On the church’s southern side, a series of arches, including doorways and windows, and higher up, you can see a niche with figures of Christ and the Apostles.

 Basilica Romanica di San Piero a Grado

 Pisa’s marina is a spectacular sight.
 This is where the 10th-century basilica was built at the old port of Pisa.
 The site is well inland today, but 2,000 years ago, the Mediterranean outspread this far.
 The church was constructed and adjusted for over two centuries.
-From the inside, it is lined with frescoes, with their colours still remaining vibrant.
+It is lined with frescoes from the inside, with vibrant colours.
 At the back of the church, drilling reveals the foundations of an earlier Paleo-Christian church and even earlier Roman buildings.

 Museo dell’ Opera del Duomo (Cathedral Museum)

-This museum is an important place in Tuscany, and one of its best features is that it has a wonderful view of the Leaning Tower from the huge second-floor windows.
-When you visit the museum, you will see many wonderful artefacts such as priceless masterpieces made by silversmiths, rich embroideries, tombs, sculptures, and paintings.
-Paintings were used to decorate the building but they were brought inside to prevent atmospheric pollution.
+This museum is an essential place in Tuscany.
+One of its best features is the wonderful view of the Leaning Tower from the huge second-floor windows.
+When you visit the museum, you will see many wonderful artefacts, such as priceless masterpieces made by silversmiths, rich embroideries, tombs, sculptures, and paintings.
+Paintings were used to decorate the building, but they were brought inside to prevent atmospheric pollution.

 Palazzo Blu

-Also called Palazzo Giuli Rosselmini Gualandi, Palazzo Blu contains many paintings and other artworks by Italian artists from the 16th to the 20th century that tourists will enjoy.
-There are also some special exhibitions in many fields from science to the cinema.
+Also called Palazzo Giuli Rossellini Gualandi, Palazzo Blu contains many paintings and other artworks by Italian artists from the 16th to the 20th century that tourists will enjoy.
+There are also special exhibitions in many fields, from science to the cinema.
 The palace would also feature the works of a single artist, such as M.C Escher.

 Borgo Stretto

-It’s a street located in the centre of the city and starts at the Piazza Garibaldi next to the Ponte di Mezzo.
+It’s a street in the city’s centre and starts at the Piazza Garibaldi next to the Ponte di Mezzo.
 There, you will find stores, boutique shops, and cafes.
 Also, tourists will be attracted to the beautiful architecture of the buildings on this street.

 Guelph Tower